devexp-db/postgresql-setup/README.md

 - automake
 - autoconf-archive

+## Usage
+This script is used as a wrapper around PostgreSQL initialization and upgrade commands.
+It also parses init system service files and/or enviroment files to correctly find datadir based on current system.

+### Initialization
+To initialize new PostgreSQL data directory use `./postgresql-setup --initdb`.

+### Upgrade
+To upgrade existing PostgreSQL data directory to use newer PostgreSQL version use `./postgresql-setup --upgrade`.

+If your distribution doesn't include this script with PostgreSQL and you are using this on your own, please update `etc/postgresql-setup/upgrade/postgresql.conf` to reflect your setup.

 ## Maintainer notes
 Be careful about paths.
 Your might need to tweak paths either in configure files, or in code based on your environment.